plgd-dev/device/README.md

 The **local SDK** enables interacting with devices in a local network:
 - Listing devices
 - Retrieving and updating resources
+- Secure ownership transfer via coaps+tcp
+- Onboard and offboard device
+- Provisioning cloud resource and credentials